noramsey/08-Breakout/README.md

 I added tweening to the paddle.
+Done.